How to fix "URL is unknown to Google" error in Google Search Console

 Photo by Chien Nguyen Minh / Unsplash

-When someone says that a URL is unknown to Google, it typically means that Google's search engine has not yet indexed or recognized that particular URL.
-In other words, Google's crawlers, which systematically browse the web to discover new pages and content, have not visited or processed the URL in question.
+When a URL is labeled as unknown by Google, it generally indicates that Google's search engine has not indexed or identified that specific URL yet.
+Essentially, this means that Google's crawlers, which methodically explore the web to find new pages and content, have not visited or processed the URL in question.

-If you have submitted the page through Indexing services like Indexly, Google accepts the request and the crawling will happen as per Google's scheduling.
-This is typically the case for new URLs and sometimes for new websites.
-It will get resolved in a day or two, still much faster than the Google bot crawling your site every 2-3 weeks.
+If you have submitted the page through Indexly, Google will acknowledge the request, and crawling will occur according to Google's schedule.
+This is usually the scenario for new URLs and sometimes for new websites.
+Typically, it will be addressed within a day or two, which is significantly quicker than the Google bot crawling your site every 2 to 3 weeks.

 Causes of the error